Question & Answer

 No records are kept that systematically detail how many students benefit from acceleration.

-Nation-wide surveys, conducted by the National Center for Education Statistics (NCES; 2005), have only recently provided a glimpse into acceleration options available to high school students.
-The NCES reports that, in the 2002-2003 school year, 71 percent of public high schools offered dual credit courses (simultaneously earning high school and postsecondary credit by taking college level courses; 1.2 million students).
+Nation-wide surveys, conducted by the National Center for Education Statistics (NCES; 2013), provide a glimpse into acceleration options available to high school students.
+The NCES reports that, in the 2010-2011 school year, 82 percent of public high schools offered dual credit courses (simultaneously earning high school and postsecondary credit by taking college level courses; 2 million students).
 Dual credit courses can have an academic focus (e.g., English, math, writing) and constitute an accelerative option, or they may have a career or technical/vocational focus (e.g., automotive technology).
-Of the 1.2 million students enrolled in dual credit courses, 719,000 took classes with an academic focus.
-Exam-based courses in the form of Advanced Placement were offered in 67 percent of schools (1.8 million students), and 2 percent offered International Baccalaureate (165,000 students).
+Of the 2 million students enrolled in dual credit courses, 1.4 million took classes with an academic focus.
+Advanced Placement or International Baccalaureate courses were offered in 69 percent of schools (3.5 million students).
 Many high schools, especially large high schools in towns and urban fringe areas, are making some accelerative options available for students.

 Some parents pursue other educational options such as homeschooling and private schools.
 We do not know how many students in these alternatives to traditional education are gifted and/or receive instruction above their age and grade level.
 Anecdotal reports suggest that homeschooled children work one or more years ahead of their age group, suggesting the need to study acceleration in alternative forms of education.